Soul Sacrifice (video game)

-Soul Sacrifice is an action role-playing video game developed by Marvelous AQL, with assistance from Japan Studio, and published by Sony Computer Entertainment for PlayStation Vita.
+Soul Sacrifice is an action role-playing video game developed by Marvelous AQL and Japan Studio and published by Sony Computer Entertainment for the PlayStation Vita.
 It was released worldwide in 2013.

 The core mechanic of the game is the ability to sacrifice parts of the character's body or items to create devastating attacks.
 These sacrifices will be permanently marked on the player character's body, meaning that they are not an infinite resource that can be tapped into.
 The concept was created by Keiji Inafune.
 An expanded version of the game, Soul Sacrifice Delta, was released in 2014.

 Plot

 The main protagonist of Soul Sacrifice is one of the innocent bystanders that has been enslaved by a powerful and cruel sorcerer known as Magusar, who absorbs human sacrifices to remain immortal.
 Just before the protagonist is going to be sacrificed, a talking book appears before them.
 The book, named Librom, is a collection of stories that describe past fights between monsters and the powerful sorcerer.
 The player character is able to enter the book's world and experience the fights in events known as Phantom Quests, thereby gaining the experience and power needed to defeat Magusar.
 The game has two endings depending on whether the player saves or sacrifices Magusar after his defeat.
 There is also a third ending that occurs if the player defeats Magusar before completing all of the main stories in Librom.